SS Washington: Military career

 In January 1946, Mount Vernon was decommissioned and returned to the U.S. Maritime Commission, regaining the name Washington at that time.
 Her luxurious appointments had been carefully removed and stored, and she returned to commercial service in February 1947.
 Only one deck was restored to its pre-war standards, however, and the ship provided accommodations for 1106 passengers in a single class.
 United States Lines returned her to the U.S. government in October 1951, and the final phase of her career found her transporting soldiers and their families between New York and Bremerhaven.
 Laid up in reserve in the Hudson River in 1953, she was ultimately scrapped at Kearny, New Jersey in 1965.

+There is a large scale builder's model of Washington in the United States Merchant Marine Academy museum in Kings Point, New York.